-After a little more bantering, the curator ended the interview and noted that only serious investors would be considered.
+After a little more banter, the curator ended the interview and noted that only serious investors would be considered.

 Chuck rubbed his chin.
 Charles Carmichael wouldn't mind having a doorknob from 1906.
 He thought.

-Major John Casey caught Chuck's dull-eyed, vacant stare at the HD screens and grunted.
+Major John Casey caught Chuck's dull-eyed stare at the HD screens and grunted.

 "We have a winner."
-He muttered, and then smiled politely at a female customer out to buy a dryer and get a date.
+He muttered, and then smiled politely at a female customer out to buy a dryer and snag a date.

-She giggled and flirted and twirled her bright pink nails through bleached hair.
-She pouted her collagen-enhanced lips, which only further revealed their unusual, guppy form.
+She giggled, flirted and twirled her bright pink nails through bleached hair.
+She pouted her collagen-enhanced lips, which only further confirmed to Casey she was half duck.
 Her forty-five year old forehead was smooth as a porcelain doll.
 Casey sighed.
 Real beauty in a woman was hard to find these days.

 "Are you sure, big guy?
 Does Buy More have a warranty?
 Maybe you can come over and fix it?
 I bet you're pretty handy."

-Casey held back a laugh and ran his large hand teasingly over the top of the dryer.
+Casey sniggered and ran his hand teasingly over the top of the dryer.
 He moved close enough to see her arm hairs prickle and her fingers claw at her tight tee shirt.
 He put his mouth an inch from her ear.